Dogon Aduno Koro Ritual Vessel

 A beautiful and large Dogon Aduno Koro ritual vessel was collected from a village North of Mopti.
 This zoomorphic container depicts a horse and has the 8 primordial beings carved into its sides (4 aside) with a turtle in the centre on both sides. and has a Hogon figure lying down on the lid.
 I believe the lid, even though it fits very well, could have been made at a different time or as a replacement for a broken original one as this is common.
 This has had a few knocks, chips and age cracks from extensive use and age, and has a lovely partial encrusted patina from what it is used for.

-This vessel’s large size and visual elaboration indicates the hogon’s importance within the life of a Dogon community.
+The vessel’s large size and visual elaboration will indicate the Hogon’s importance within the life of a Dogon community.
 Its complex iconography can be interpreted using Dogon accounts of cosmology recorded in the early twentieth century.
-At the apex of the vessel, a heroic equestrian figure represents the hogon.
-The horse is a traditional indication of wealth, prestige, and social dominance, but in this context it also suggests the hogon’s symbolic place within the Dogon cosmic order.
-It equates the hogon with Nommo, the mythic being that transformed itself into a horse to convey an ark carrying the eight primordial ancestors to earth.
+At the apex of the vessel, a heroic equestrian figure represents the Hogon.
+The horse is a traditional indication of wealth, prestige, and social dominance, but in this context, it also suggests the Hogon’s symbolic place within the Dogon cosmic order.
+It equates the Hogon with Nommo, the mythic being that transformed itself into a horse to convey an ark carrying the eight primordial ancestors to earth.
 Two equine forms that support the container reinforce the hogon’s connection to this moment in creation.